 Leah Goldstein laughs when I suggest that she is the real Bionic Woman and even Lindsay Wagner who starred in the popular 70s TV show would probably agree.
 “I’ve had almost every bone in my body broken – I should be dead – several times in fact!” she chuckles.

 Like a cat with nine lives, the former World Kickboxing Champion, Undercover Israeli Police Officer and Ultra Endurance Cycling Champion turned motivational speaker, is also the author of No Limits with Lori Friend Moger.
-Goldstein will astound and inspire audiences at the 2015 Vancouver Jewish Book Festival, Monday, November 23rd.

 If her book about her life reads like a Mission Impossible film don’t be surprised.
 It’s been optioned and the Weinstein Company is interested.

 Goldstein spoke to me from her hometown of Vernon, British Columbia, best known as Canada’s Okanagan wine country.
 It’s the driest and hilliest terrain in Canada for super cyclists like Goldstein.
 She is bluntly candid about her life; the loneliness, lack of long-term relationships and the terrible toll it took on her body.

 “You have to be so selfish to be a top athlete,” she readily admits.
 “You’re training all the time and if a relationship started to take me off track, I just dropped it.”